LucasChapel/Flask-Homescreen/README.md

 # Flask-Homescreen
 A trial project using the Flask framework and based around the use of different APIs.
-The project is in french.
+The project is in french (and the meteorological information is relevant to Paris, France).

 How to access the website
 1. Run the python program